-Looking backward Give yourself an annual review.
-Write down the most important things that happened this year good or bad, what you learned, what you are grateful for, what you need to change or improve.
-Everything that come in your minds…
+Give yourself an annual review.
+Write down the most important things that happened this year good or bad, what you learned, what you are grateful for, and what you need to change or improve.
+Everything that comes to your mind…

 What do you want to learn in the coming year?
 Based on what you learned by looking backward, how will you let go of the things that you don’t want anymore in your life?
 What are your major goals for next year?

 Your annual self-analysis should be made at the end of each year, so you can include in your New Year’s Resolutions any improvements, that the analysis indicates should be made.
 Take this inventory by asking yourself the following questions:

 These 10 questions are great ways to jumpstart self-reflection

 Am I taking anything for granted?